Packing for an Emergency

 - Plastic bucket and a tight-fitting lid

-- Printed photos or USBs with family member's photos – can be used in case of missing persons
+- Printed photos or USBs with family photos – can be used if anyone goes missing

 - Radio and battery